orakaro/rainbowstream/docs/index.rst

 Config explanation
 ^^^^^^^^^^^^^^^^^^

 Rainbow Stream has a custom config file located at ``~/.rainbow_config.json`` which will be loaded **after** its `default config`_.
 You are free to change anything on your custom config, but if you messed up with JSON format, the app would still works fine.
-Simply overwrite your custom config withe the `default config`_ to solve format problemss.
+Simply overwrite your custom config withe the `default config`_ to solve format problems.

 You also can view or set a new value of every config key by ``config`` command (See **Interactive mode** section above).